ovh/docs/pages/cloud/storage/ceph_create_ip_acl/guide.en-au.md

 > Using web interface is the easiest way to create an IP ACL.
 >

-First, connect to the [Ceph as a Service manager](https://www.ovh.com/manager/sunrise/caas/index.html#/caas){.external}.
-On the bottom right, you will find the existing ACL.
-By default there is no ACL.
+First, connect to the [manager](https://ca.ovh.com/manager/dedicated/#/configuration){.external} and under Platforms and services you'll fine the Ceph service.

+Here you will find the existing ACL, by default there is no ACL.

 ![Ceph pools](images/create_an_ip_acl_1.png){.thumbnail}